Saturday, 3 October 2015

 ‘In a field full of dandelions, it can be hard to see a hundred wishes instead of a thousand weeds.’

-There's is an old African proverb which says "If there's no enemy within, the enemy outside can do us no harm."
+There's is an old African proverb that says, "If there's no enemy within, the enemy outside can do us no harm."
 If you want to effect change, then you should start with what's inside.
 Your heart and your mind.
 Crucial but not always easy for everybody to follow.
 Especially when life has left us battered and bruised.
-How do we even begin to process our circumstance and turn our life around?
+How do we even begin to process our circumstance and turn our lives around?